St Ives Town Council – West

+So, that’s me; a background in the arts and media and a lifetime’s commitment to equality and diversity.
 Most Councils, as they stand, do not reflect their local communities.
-The average Councillor is retired, over 70, white and male.
-I want Councils to be more diverse, work more effectively and be more relevant to ordinary people.
+The average Councillor is over 70, white and male.
+I want Councils to be more diverse and more relevant to local people.